Lower School

 Grades 1st - 4th

 The Lower School at St. Edmund’s Academy is dedicated to the education and development of children in 1st through 4th Grades.
+Lower School children’s days are filled with active and engaged learning, hands-on discoveries, attention to global and sustainable goals, laughter, and a community of friendly and caring children that embody our Core Values.
 Knowing that children thrive in challenging yet supportive environments, teachers in the Lower School build the foundation for children to tackle new concepts, use higher-order thinking skills, and gain academic independence as they learn.

 Maintaining our focus on each child as an individual, we continue to place shared emphasis on their social and emotional development in conjunction with their cognitive growth as active learners.

-Our class sizes allow teachers to make these learning opportunities authentic and meaningful and enable them to know each child’s learning style and personality very well.
-Specialty teachers further enrich the Lower School curriculum as they instruct in science, art, physical education, engineering & design, social and emotional health, library, world cultures and languages, and music.
+Our class sizes allow teachers to make these learning opportunities authentic and meaningful and enable them to know each child’s learning style and personality.
+Core Extension teachers further enrich the Lower School curriculum with science, engineering & design, global art, music, physical education, and library classes.
 The atmosphere is exciting and full of joy and wonder.

-Character development is now further enhanced from the foundation established in the Early Childhood Program with the addition of weekly commendations of students who have exemplified one or more of our Core Values.
+Character development is a critical complement to the work of building children’s intellect.
+Growth in character is further supported with the addition of weekly commendations of students who have exemplified one or more of our Core Values during our weekly gathering at Chapel.
 This public acknowledgement of positive behavior in students contributes to our culture where students become increasingly aware and respectful of other people’s feelings, even among differences, and strive toward their very best in every situation.
+Children combine their academic knowledge and skills and care for the world around them in our Signature Experience for Global Goals Program.
+This interdisciplinary project-based learning initiative engages children in meaningful learning where they are empowered to think critically, act compassionately, and understand that they can make a difference in the world around them.

 1st Grade

-1st Grade is designed to establish fundamental skills through an enriched, engaging and challenging environment.
-Through consistent and clear expectations, students develop their independence, problem solving skills and become critical thinkers.
+1st Grade is designed to establish fundamental skills through an enriched, engaging, and challenging environment.
+Through consistent and clear expectations, students develop their independence, problem solving skills, and become critical thinkers.
 A variety of meaningful experiences are provided and students are given the opportunity to be actively involved in their learning through cooperation and collaboration with their peers.
-First grade is a year full of academic growth, excitement and an opportunity to instill in our students a love of learning.
+1st Grade is a year full of academic growth, excitement and an opportunity to instill in our students a love of learning.

 2nd Grade